CNES/cars/docs/source/examples.rst

             }
     }

-And use generated data as previously explained with raw data.
+Then use the generated data as you would with raw data.

 If you want to compute grid correction and compute epipolar/ terrain a priori on the whole image, keep the same input images, but specify terrain ROI to use: